ntop/ntopng/doc/src/web_gui/flows.rst

   :align: center
   :alt: Live Flows Analysis App.
 Proto / Client / Server Criteria

 Using the aggregation criteria "App.
-Proto / Client / Server" it's possible to aggregate the live flows by the triple application protocol, client and server and undertstand the amount of flows, traffic and hosts having a particular app. proto-client-server.
+Proto / Client / Server" it's possible to aggregate the live flows by the triple application protocol, client and server and understand the amount of flows, traffic and hosts having a particular app. proto-client-server.
 By clicking on the icon at the left of the client, the user is going to jump to the live flow page with the selected application protocol, client and server filtered.
 Instead, by clicking on the client or on the server, the user is going to jump to the host_details page of the selected client or server.